tarquin-the-brave/blog/content/posts/re-learning-haskell.md

 - `foldl`, and
 - Using lists as applicative functors,

-without tool much hassle.
+without too much hassle.
 [The solution][my-day-3] wasn't very efficient, but it worked.

 ## Fun With Folds